HardingPoint/EngagementManager/docs/readme.md

 	Note: Make sure the graphdburl is http NOT https.
 (Add testing instructions at this point?)

- 4. <a href="https://login.salesforce.com/setup/ui/listCustomSettings.apexp" target="_new">Update Custom Settings in Salesforce</a>
+ 4. <a href="https://login.salesforce.com/setup/ui/listCustomSettings.apexp" target="_new">Update Custom Settings in Salesforce (Build --> Develop --> Custom Settings</a>
-    1. In Salesforce, click on Manage
+    1. Under Custom Settings for HardingPoint, click on Manage
     1. Click on New Default Organization Level Value
     1. In your Heroku app created in step 1:
 	    2. Go to Settings